annuraagggIIIT/CryptoFlow_Manager/README.md

 Consumer: 0x18d0ed0cb978ddd066c9e681de8aafcfab497648

-2- In a new terminal window, Run the command to deploy the contract to the local testnet (provided by ganache):
+2- In a new terminal window, Run the command to deploy the contract to the Sepolia Network:

-    truffle migrate --reset
+    truffle migrate --network sepolia --reset

 3 -In another terminal window cd into the /app folder and run:

     npm run dev

-4 - Go to this location on your browser:
+4 - Browse for:

     http://localhost:8080/

-5 - Your Contract owner account will be asked to interact with the smart contract, in order to give the roles to each account.
+5 - The Contract owner account will be prompted to engage with the smart contract to assign roles to each account.
+For a comprehensive understanding of the interaction capabilities, please consult the accompanying documentation.
-    To see the possibilities of interaction, you can refer to the write up document.

-6 - Have fun!